bekencorp/bk_idk/docs/bk7258/en/developer-guide/debug_trace/index.rst

   - BK7258 dump tool FAQ:

     + The dump function of Release version is turned off by default and can be turned on through CONFIG_DUMP_ENABLE configuration
-    + BK7258 has three CM33 CPUs, and the dump function can be turned on by modifying the config files of the three CPUs.
+    + BK7258 has CPU0、CPU1 and CPU2, and the dump function can be turned on by modifying the config files of the three CPUs.
-    + The principle of the Dump tool to restore the scene is that the script analyzes the log, parses out the contents of regs, itcm, dtcm, and sram, and then restores these contents to the cm33 qemu virtual machine through gdb
+    + The principle of the Dump tool to restore the scene is that the script analyzes the log, parses out the contents of regs, itcm, dtcm, and sram, and then restores these contents to the qemu virtual machine through gdb
     + Log file suffix supports txt, log, DAT
     + Log file encoding currently only supports utf-8, other encoding formats can be manually converted to utf-8 encoding format through notepad++
     + If there are multiple Logs in the tool directory, or there are multiple Dumps in the Log, the tool will analyze the last Dump.
 You need to ensure that there is only one Log in the tool directory, and there is only one dump in the Log.